 - Full face photographic images and any comparable images; and

-- Any other unique identifying number, characteristic, or code, except as permitted by paragraph (c) of this section;
+- Any other unique identifying number, characteristic, or code, except as permitted by the Privacy Rule;

 the covered entity does not have actual knowledge that the information could be used alone or in combination with other information to identify an individual who is a subject of the information.